 Coastal Grant Initiates Bat-Monitoring Towers across Pennsylvania

-Approximately 50 monitoring towers provide the “missing link” in bat migration data—a must for Lake Erie offshore planning—and NOAA, the Pennsylvania Coastal Program, and Texas Tech made the first two towers possible.
+The Takeaway: Approximately 50 monitoring towers provide the “missing link” in bat migration data—a must for Lake Erie offshore planning—and NOAA, the Pennsylvania Coastal Program, and Texas Tech made the first two towers possible.

 Until recently, little was known about how and where bats migrate over Pennsylvania’s Lake Erie coastal region.
 Construction of the state’s first two monitoring towers gave scientists a whole new understanding of Lake Erie bat migration patterns—essential data for conservation and potential offshore wind plans—and led to about 50 towers being built statewide.
 That state “first” was made possible by NOAA, the Pennsylvania Coastal Resources Management Program, and Texas Tech.